 But one day I was reading God’s Word and it hit me… Jesus set me free from the power of sin.
 And if I’m really set free, why am I still struggling with it?
 Continue Reading

-Many of us still struggle with our sinful nature.
-At least I know I still do.
-I know what I ought to do, but I can’t seem to be consistent.
+Maybe you’re like me… I know what I ought to do, but I can’t seem to be consistent.
 I lash out at my family and raise my voice when the kids misbehave.
-Fear and anxiety plague my mind even though God’s Word tells me trust Him in all things.
+Fear and anxiety plague my mind even though God’s Word tells me to trust Him in all things.
 Why can’t I seem to get it together?
 Continue Reading

 There is no condemnation in Jesus.
 Many of us have heard this truth as believers, but what does it mean to walk in it?
 I can know that I’m forgiven by God, but how do I reconcile that with the fact that I sometimes struggle and I still mess up from time to time?